sfermigier/presentations/2025-roadmap-alliance/presentation.md

 ## **The Blueprint: A 5-Pillar Strategy to Bridge the Gaps**

 Our 70 proposals are organized into a clear, actionable strategy built on five pillars.
-This is our roadmap for a sovereign digital future.
+This is our roadmap for a sovereign digital future for Europe.

 1.  **Technological Development**
 2.  **Skills Development**